ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 date: 18.12.2015
 ---

+# Making a "rpg-like" looting chest

-Hello , it's the first time i'm making a tutorial here (and on lua too) I was working on this for the last 2 day for my mod , an I didn't seen something similar for now So today i'll teach you how to make a chest you must open , and then you can obtain item or gold from it (or anything you want idc)
+Hello, it's the first time i'm making a tutorial here (and on lua too) I was working on this for the last 2 days for my mod, and I didn't see something similar for now So today i'll teach you how to make a chest you must open , and then you can obtain item or gold from it (or anything you want idc)

-first off , you need to create you chest item in npc_item_custom.txt :
+first off, you need to create your chest item in npc_item_custom.txt :

 ```
 "item_chest"